Porterhouse Blue (TV series): Production

 Sidney Sussex College, Cambridge; Sacrist's Gate on the High Street in Ely near Ely Cathedral in Cambridgeshire stood in for the gate of Porterhouse; Knebworth House as Coft Castle, the home of General Sir Cathcart D'Eath; and the quad at Apethorpe Hall in Northamptonshire were used as locations in the series.

 The title song "Dives in Omnia" (Latin for "Rich in Everything") was sung by a cappella group The Flying Pickets.

 Awards

 The series won an International Emmy and two BAFTA Awards (including Best Actor for David Jason).

 Media

 The series was released onto Region 2 DVD in 2002 and rereleased in 2008.
 The series was released onto Region 1 DVD in 2007.

 The show was repeated on the UK channel GOLD in 2017 as well as in 2018 and 2020.
-As of 2022 it is available for streaming in the UK on BritBox & All 4.
+As of 2026 it is available for streaming in the UK on BritBox, AppleTV & All 4.